Exactly solvable conformal field theories: Analytic bootstrap

 which are the expressions found by Dorn--Otto and Zamolodchikov--Zamolodchikov when first solving Liouville theory: in particular, their formula for the 3-point structure constant is called the \myindex{DOZZ formula} .
 In this normalization, the 2-point structure constant coincides with the reflection coefficient, i.e. it obeys the relations

 A remarkable property of Liouville theory in the DOZZ normalization is that degenerate fields are limits of non-degenerate fields,

-This relation is natural in the path integral construction of Liouville theory \cite{zz95}, but not necessarily in the bootstrap approach: it is not true in Liouville theory with $c\in (-\infty, 1]$, and for $c\in\mathbb{C}\backslash (-\infty,1]$ it requires a particular normalization.
+This relation is natural in the path integral construction of Liouville theory \cite{zz95}, but not necessarily in the bootstrap approach: it is not true in Liouville theory with $c\in (-\infty, 1]$, and for $c\in\mathbb{C}\backslash (-\infty,1]$ it requires a particular field normalization.
 It is thanks to this relation that generalized minimal models can be obtained as limits of Liouville theory, as announced in Section \ref{sec:lod}.
 This relation follows from the analytic properties of the structure constants, as we will now show in the case $(r,s)=(1,1)$.
 (See \cite[Section 3.1.5]{rib14} for the general case $r,s\in\mathbb{N}^*$.)
 Since $2iP_{(1,1)}=Q$ and $\Gamma_b(x)$ has a pole at $x=0$, we have $\hat C^\text{DOZZ}_{P_{(1,1)},P_2,P_3} = 0$ and it may seem that $\lim_{P_1\to P_{(1,1)}} V_{P_1} = 0$.
-However, it is not so easy to take the limit of the OPE
+However, in the OPE